eclipse/imagen/docs/guide/programming-environ/index.md

 the books on Java described in [\"Related Documentation\" on page xv](../Preface).

-To do remote method invocation in JAI, a `RemoteImage` is set up on the server and a `RenderedImage` chain is set up on the client.
+To do remote method invocation in ImageN, a `RemoteImage` is set up on the server and a `RenderedImage` chain is set up on the client.
 For more information, see [Chapter 12, \"Client-Server Imaging](../client-server).\"